Canal 5 (Mexican TV channel): History

 On 10 May 1952, XHGC-TV came to the air for the first time.
 It was Mexico City's third television station, owned by Guillermo González Camarena, an inventor who created the first color television system.
 In 1955, XHGC was one of three stations that formed Telesistema Mexicano.
-González Camarena remained the general manager of XHGC until his death in 1965.
+González Camarena remained the general manager of XHGC until his death in 1965, when he was returning from an inspection of what eventually became XHAJ-TV's transmitter in Las Lajas.

 In 1963, XHGC became the first station in Mexico to broadcast in color.
 By request of Guillermo González Camarena, XHGC began targeting an audience of children and youth, with the first color telecast being Paraíso infantil (Children's Paradise).
 Over the years, Canal 5 has retained this programming focus, with a schedule incorporating foreign series and sports programs.
 On 20 August 1964, the network broadcast its first anime, Astro Boy, the first regularly serialized anime.
 Further titles would appear in the 1970s, such as Heidi, Girl of the Alps, Speed Racer, Candy Candy and Nobody's Boy: Remi.

+With the TSM-TIM merger, the network's reach expanded, absorbing former XHTV and XHTIM affiliates.

 At the end of the 1980s, the then-vice president of Televisa, Alejandro Burillo Azcárraga, spearheaded drastic changes in the branding of the company's television networks.
 XHGC had branded as Canal 5 for years, using various logos with the number 5.
 However, as the network's various repeaters were not all on channel 5, the network began branding by the XHGC callsign.
 The landmark Energía Visual (Visual Energy) campaign, designed by Agustín Corona and Pablo Jato, featured idents with wildly varied logos and designs—a first for Mexican television.
 The campaign was designed to back the channel's youthful image.
 At the time, stations outside of Mexico City that had local programming, such as XHGA-TV in Guadalajara, XEX in Altzomoni and XHAJ in Las Lajas, only aired XHGC's programming during the evening hours, while the daytime format was given to local output (TV Matutina).
 This arrangement was possible as XHGC in Mexico City was airing the Telesecundaria classes and its affiliates elsewhere were airing their own programming.
 In 1990, TV Matutina became Supercadena 8, which also added a block of late-night programming at 11pm, mostly carrying US fare.
 This arrangement ended in 1993, when XEQ was made a commercial television station, and ahead of a new round of concessions given to establish a round of Canal 5 and Canal 9 transmitters nationwide.